gavin-jaynes/Gavin-s_Portfolio/README.md

 Hello! 👋 I'm Gavin, a data enthusiast and skilled data analyst.
 I thrive on solving complex problems and have a background in data analytics.
 Currently, I'm venturing into the world of Back-End Web Development, leveraging my proficiency in SQL, R, HTML, and technical thinking to craft engaging online experiences.

 Check out my portfolio to explore projects that highlight my problem-solving and analytical mindset.
 My GitHub is continually evolving with new projects.
-If you have inquiries or wish to discuss potential collaborations, feel free to email me at gavin.jaynes57@gmail.com or connect with me on LinkedIn.
+If you have inquiries or wish to discuss potential collaborations, feel free to reach me on LinkedIn.

 Thank you for your interest!